“Money money money in a rich man’s world” – Abba

 6. My Own Books and e-Books

-These are not huge earners of course but I’m saving my book promotion for my long awaited Backpacking Centurion book, still to be completed.
+These are not huge earners of course but I’m saving my book promotion for my long awaited Backpacking Centurion book, completed in 2016 but still to be released.

 Minimum earned per month – $0